crimist/trakx/README.md

 ## Build tags

-`-fast` will build without IP, seeds, and leeches metrics which will speed up trakx
+* `fast` tag will build without IP, seeds, and leeches metrics which will speed up trakx
+* `heroku` tag will build the service for app engines, this means that when executed the binary goes straight to `tracker.Run()` instead of a CLI

 ## Notes

 If you're going to be serving a lot of clients take a look at the sysctl tuning the resources section.
 This is especially true if you're using the TCP tracker

+There's no guarantee that database saves work between go versions - by default I use `unsafe` to read raw memory so if they change `struct` padding or completely change byte slices it could break your save between versions.
+You can change the encoding method to `encodeBinary()` to avoid this issue but it takes 3x more memory and is 7x slower.

 ## Resources